cmudig/counterpoint/docs/index.md

 Counterpoint **is not**:

-- **A replacement for D3 or Vega.** This library makes no assumptions or opinions about charts, and doesn't provide any functionality to render chart elements such as axes, grids, or legends.
-(It does, however, offer an animatable `Scales` class, which you can use in conjunction with tools like `d3-zoom`.)
 - **A graphics library.** Perhaps surprisingly, Counterpoint doesn't contain any rendering code.
 You bring all the rendering code yourself, which means you can make the outputs look exactly as you want!
+- **A replacement for D3 or Vega.** Similarly, Counterpoint makes no assumptions or opinions about charts, and doesn't provide any functionality to render chart elements such as axes, grids, or legends.
+To build charts, we highly recommend using modules from D3 such as `d3-zoom`, `d3-axis`, and others in combination with Counterpoint's data structures.

 Ready to get started?
 Head over to the [quickstart]({% link _pages/01-quickstart.md %}) to install and learn the basics.

 Or, check out this demo chart showing worldwide GDP, life expectancy, and population trends from [Gapminder](https://gapminder.org).
-The code for this example is available here (TODO) and showcases Counterpoint being used in combination with D3.js.
+The code for this example (link TODO) is around 600 lines and showcases several Counterpoint features along with how to combine them with functionality from D3.

 <div style="display: flex; max-width: 100%; flex-wrap: wrap;">
   <div id="gapminder-chart-container" style="position: relative; flex-shrink: 0;">